 Apply to the Regional Dance Development Initiative to join a cohort of 12 New England based choreographers and experience New England Now, a nine-month series of connected activities across the region designed to elevate your work inside of New England.

 The New England Foundation for the Arts’ Regional Dance Development Initiative (RDDI) is a program of the National Dance Project (NDP).
 The purpose of RDDI is to increase the scope, visibility and viability of dance activity in and across regions in the United States.
-The first RDDI lab was a pilot in the Pacific Northwest and was held in Seattle, Washington in 2004.
-It was followed by labs in the San Francisco Bay area (2006), Portland, Oregon (2006), New England (2007), Minnesota (2011) and Chicago (2016).
+The first RDDI was a pilot program in the Pacific Northwest and was held in Seattle, Washington in 2004.
+It was followed by Labs in the San Francisco Bay area (2006), Portland, Oregon (2006), New England (2007), Minnesota (2011) and Chicago (2016).

 New England has long been home to influential dance presenters and educational institutions who attract audiences and practitioners alike.
 As we closely examine the evolution of our programming in response to the needs of our community, we recognize the onset of a renaissance of dance makers in our region contributing to the vitality of our communities and we are ready to use our wealth of knowledge and experience to do our part to strengthen capacity of the dance community that surrounds us.

 – indira goodwine, program director, dance, New England Foundation for the Arts

 RDDI: New England Now – Mandate, Momentum, and Opportunity